shiraily/smart-autofill/README.md

-# quick-signup
+# smart-autofill
-[future work] quick-signup is a Google Chrome Extension to fill sign-up form automatically.
+[WIP] smart-autofill is a Google Chrome Extension which fills various sign-up forms automatically.